qf2172/Query-Job-Exporer/readme.md

 # 4111 Project1 Part3
-***
 ## Brief Description
----
-**QueryJob Explorer is an application that streamlines the process of aggregating open job positions and maintains a comprehensive record of our job applications.
+** QueryJob Explorer is an application that streamlines the process of aggregating open job positions and maintains a comprehensive record of our job applications.

 Our users will have the flexibility to fine-tune their job searches using a variety of filter options, including location, company, and job title.
-Moreover, our application incorporates a sophisticated tracking system that enables users to maintain a comprehensive history of their previous job applications and offers job recommendations.**
+Moreover, our application incorporates a sophisticated tracking system that enables users to maintain a comprehensive history of their previous job applications and offers job recommendations. **
 ## Built With
----
 + Frontend
   - HTML/CSS
   - JavaScript
 + Backend
   - PostgreSQL
   - Python Flask
----
 ## Screen Shots

 ### Home Page/Sign Up/Log in